Karel Sabina

 Karel Sabina (pen names include Arian Želinský and Leo Blass; 29 December 1813 – 8 November 1877) was a Czech writer and journalist.

 Life

 Karel Sabina grew up in poverty as an extramarital child of a daughter of a sugar producing factory's director in the family of a bricklayer and a washerwoman.
 Sabina later claimed that he was an illegitimate son of a Polish noble.
-Studied philosophy and law, but did not graduate.
+He studied philosophy and law, but did not graduate.
 In 1848, Sabina became one of the leaders of the Czech radical democrats, the founder of a secret radical political circle "Repeal" (the name inspired by Irish revolutionaries), a member of the National Committee and the Czech congress.
 Sabina published many articles (several of which were censored) to magazines during this period.

 Imprisonment

 In 1849, he was arrested for taking part in the "May Coup" (a plan to make an uprising, inspired by Bakunin, then present in Prague) and in 1851 sentenced to death together with 24 other men; but these sentences were changed by Emperor Franz Joseph I to 18 years in the Olomouc prison; in 1857 he was released, following the Emperor's general amnesty of May 8.
 He came back to Prague and lived as a freelance writer.